Cfwang1337/thinkful_mvp/README.md

 thinkful_mvp
 ============

-Final MVP project for Thinkful
+Final MVP project for Thinkful.

+A webscraper that collects policy reports from a sampling of the foremost policy thinktanks and does some very basic textual analysis.